Sovereign-Labs/solana-proofs/README.md

+## About
+This work is a byproduct of research that Sovereign was doing for a different feature.
+A subset of that research was useful for accomplishing attestations on state, so this is a WIP / POC to test out that idea an apply it for validator attestations on account state.
+The code is untested and mainly serves to illustrate the idea

 ## Background

 * We want a subset of selected validators (or quorum) to sign off on the "state" of a specific account
 * Every solana account has the general structure
 ```rust